Why You Can’t Eliminate Cellulite

 Maybe you already eat well and are even using creams for your cellulite.
 But no matter how hard you try, that pesky cellulite just doesn’t seem to go away.
 A lack of exercise may be the enemy.

-Avoid being sedentary for more than 45 minutes and exercise moderately or intensely two or three times a week.
+Avoid living a sedentary lifestyle and exercise moderately or intensely two or three times a week.

 You can also avoid using elevators or escalators so that your daily routine is naturally more active.

 If you have a genetic predisposition towards poor circulation, eliminating cellulite will be more difficult for you than for other women.
-Not withstanding, the good news is that you can carry out different techniques to activate it:
+Notwithstanding, the good news is that you can carry out different techniques to activate stimulate your circulation:

 - Cold showers or alternating temperatures between cold to hot various times